Me & My Xaphoon: A Personal Account

 Things improved over time.
 I learned the fingering, taught myself how to breathe properly, and learned a small repertoire of folk songs.
 I played it during lunch.
 I've played it at street festivals.
 I've played it in the Boston Subway.
 I've played it in India and Namibia.
 There is no better way to make friends in a foreign land than with music.
 When I was in Nepal, I would toss the Xaphoon in my backpack and travel the countryside, venturing to places that could only be reached by foot.
 At each village I came to, I would find a comfortable spot to sit down and start playing.
 Within five minutes, all the children in the village came out to see the source of this strange, western-sounding music.
 Within ten minutes, all the adults would come out, too; for although they have all seen bamboo flutes before, they've never seen anything that sounded like that!

 The Xaphoon Guru lives on the north face of Maui, overlooking the ocean, in a place so remote you have to travel a few miles on a bumpy dirt road just to get there.
-He built his two-story house himself, which has no utilitiy hookups to electricity, telephone, or running water.
-Rainwater captured from the roof provides what little water he needs, and a solar-charged battery runs the 5 small lightbulbs in the cabin at night.
+He built his two-story house himself, which has no utility hookups to electricity, telephone, or running water.
+Rainwater captured from the roof provides what little water he needs, and a solar-charged battery runs the five small light bulbs in the cabin at night.
 And he's raising six kids there.
-That's right, 6 kids with no television, no Nintendo, and no fears about drive-by shootings.
+That's right, six kids with no television, no Nintendo, and no fears about drive-by shootings.
 Instead, they play out in the fields barefoot and enjoy the daily parade of rainbows.
 Wow, this is no phony image conjured up by marketing; this is the real thing!